intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Triggering POC

-Windows Search Indexer is a windows service.
-Windows service is generally designed to allow COM RPC connection, and clients can exchange data with the server through the interface provided by the service.
 Through OleView[^5], we were able to see the interface provided by Windows Search Manager.
-And we need to be able to trigger vulnerable functions based on the methods of that interface.
+And we need to trigger vulnerable functions based on the methods of that interface.

 ![Trigger](https://user-images.githubusercontent.com/39076499/77615361-86fe7780-6f72-11ea-8de5-1fb81e2291c3.png)

-First of all, we need to construct the core of the COM client to trigger the vulnerable function.
-COM client is constructed with the following steps:

-**CoInitializeEx** All COM applications start with a call to the CoInitializeEx function, which initializes the COM library.
-Except for some COM memory allocation functions, we should always call this function before using the service.

-**CoCreateInstance** After initializing the COM library using CoInitializeEx, we need to make it possible to instantiate the class through the CoCreateInsance call.
-If multiple interfaces are supported, each class must register a unique CLSID.
-So we can call the method of the interface provided by the service.

-**CoUninitialize** Finally, CoUninitialize releases any maintained COM resources and closes all RPC connections.

-Luckily, we were able to compile and test it through the COM based command line source code provided by MSDN[^4].
+First of all, we programmed the core of the COM client to trigger the vulnerable function. 그리고 운이 좋게도, we were able to compile and test it through the COM based command line source code provided by MSDN[^4].
 And We were able to write COM client code that triggers a vulnerable function like this:

 ```cpp
 int wmain(int argc, wchar_t *argv[])